hamzasaleem2/subra-local/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them via email to hamzasaleembusiness@gmail.com
+Instead, please report them via email to support@subra.app

 You should receive a response within 48 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.